We've all heard of the London and Boston marathons, but what about these adventurous running races?Read more...

 Giving something back

-As Zimbabwe’s economic crisis bit ever deeper, more and more casualties were created, inevitably amongst those least able to help themselves: the poor, the sick and disabled, the very young and the aged.
+As Zimbabwe’s economic crisis bit ever deeper, more and more casualties were created, inevitably among those least able to help themselves: the poor, the sick and disabled, the very young and the aged.
 HIV/AIDS has taken a huge toll, stripping whole communities of a generation of parents and leaving thousands of orphans, many with AIDS themselves, to be looked after by their grandmothers.
 And then there’s the wildlife, facing new levels of poaching and hunting or simply dying through lack of water.

 It often takes tragedy to bring out the best in people, and this is certainly the case in Zimbabwe.
 Much charitable work is undertaken by small groups operating on a shoestring, on a neighbourhood basis and without formal organisation, publicity or fanfare.
 It is therefore difficult for visitors to contribute to these schemes, simply because they never hear about them.
 One of the easiest ways to contribute is to stay at accommodations that offer genuine charity-focused activities or commit to donating a certain percentage of their revenues to charitable causes.
 You’ll find these much more numerous in areas in and around national parks.
 A check of their website will quickly show you which accommodations have genuine community involvement as opposed to simply paying lip service to the concept.